-- g.
+- h.
 In Project 1 you used Boolean Operators when searching for files that contained specific words.
 Those operators, AND, OR, and NOT can be used in IF functions.
 To see how this works, do the following: - Click H3.
 You want to create a formula that will determine which homes have a small lot AND cable TV.
-To do that you can use the AND operator inside an IF formula. - 2.
-Type =if(and(F3<1,G3="Yes"),"Yes","") and click the Enter checkbox.
+To do that you can use the AND operator inside an IF formula.

+Type =if(and(f3<1,g3="Yes"),"Yes","No") and click the Enter checkbox.
 Here, the AND function requires that both conditions be met.
 That is, F3, the Lot Size, must be less than 1 and also G3, Cable TV Hookup, must be Yes.
-If either is not true, then the condition is not true. - Check the result.
-The Lot Size for the first home is 0.80, which is less than 1, AND the Cable TV Hookup is Yes so the result should be Yes. - 3.
-Fill the formula down to row 15.
+If either is not true, then the condition is not true.

+Check the result.
+The Lot Size for the first home is 0.80, which is less than 1, AND the Cable TV Hookup is Yes so the result should be Yes.

+- 2. Fill the formula down to row 15.
 Check the result for the second home.
 It's Lot Size is 1.20, which is greater than 1, and the Cable TV Hookup is Yes.
-Since one of the two conditions is not true, the entire condition is not true and so H4 displays a blank.
+Since one of the two conditions is not true, the entire condition is not true and so H4 displays No. - Click I3.

-4. Click I3.
 Create a formula that determines which homes have a small lot OR cable TV.
 To do that you can use the OR operator inside an IF formula.

-Type =if(or(F3<1,G3="Yes"),"Yes","") and click the Enter checkbox.
+Type =if(or(f3<1,g3="Yes"),"Yes","No") and click the Enter checkbox.